 What do we mean by the transportation of sediment?

 Transportation of sediment happens when the waves, for example, pick up sediments and transport them to another area.
 The size and type of sediments that waves can transport are heavily influenced by the amount of energy in waves.
 For example, when energy drops, waves begin to release and deposit sediments.

 What can we expect from climate change and waves?

 The more our weather patterns change, the more we experience storms, hurricanes, and typhoons.
-Subsequently, the waves experience added energy levels.
-The waves become more intense and higher.
-The outcome of such relates to a drastic change in flooding and extension of the coastal zone areas or shorelines.
+Subsequently, the waves experience added energy levels, and thus these waves become more intense and aggressive.
+These can have damaging and detrimental effects to our coastlines and the communities that reside near here.